pulltab/epddl/README.md

 # EPPDL

-A domain specific parser / interpreter for Elixir inspired by PDDL.
+A domain specific language / parser / interpreter for planning inspired by PDDL.

 # Requirements